nickyliux/nl_rigging_tools/README.md

 1. Download and extract repository
 2. In Maya, go to the shelf you want to have the icon added
 3. Drag and drop "install/dragAndDrop.py" onto viewport
-4. Click the icon to show the UI
+4. Click the icon to show the tool

 ## Reference